24Skater/CR3_JPG_Sorter/archive/README.md

-# Archive
+# Archive - ImageSorter

-This folder contains previous versions of the ImageSorter GUI for reference.
+This folder contains previous versions of the **ImageSorter** GUI for reference.

 ## Files